 To remove the malicious ransomware app from your Android device, you have these options:

-- OPTION 3: Backup & Reset your phone to remove the Police or FBI lock screen
+- OPTION 2: Backup & Reset your device to remove the Android Lockscreen Ransomware

-STEP 1: Reboot your Android phone to Safe Mode to avoid the Police or FBI lock screen
+STEP 1: Reboot your Android phone to Safe Mode to avoid the Android Lockscreen Ransomware

-The Android Police or FBI virus effectively locks your phone with a pop-over browser window, like the one you see above, that quickly reappears if you try to get rid of it.
+The Android Lockscreen Ransomware locks your phone with a pop-over browser window, like the one you see above, that quickly reappears if you try to get rid of it.
 The continually reappearing pop-over window makes it as good as impossible to get into the Settings menu to remove the malware, and a plain reboot won’t help, because the malware comes back to life early in the restart.

 Safe Mode for Android is a mode that allows a phone to load all the default settings and software the phone originally came with, most importantly your system starts up without loading any third-party apps.